 We acquired approximately 4,174 net acres in West Texas (near Midland) in the Permian Basin on December 20, 2007, with an effective date of November 1, 2007, from ExL Petroleum, LP, Ambrose Energy I, Ltd. and certain other sellers.
-Subsequently, we acquired approximately 49,861 additional net acres, which brought our total net acreage position in the Permian Basin to approximately 54,035 net acres at June 30, 2013.
-Since our initial acquisition in the Permian Basin through June 30, 2013, we drilled or participated in the drilling of 249 gross (216 net) wells on our leasehold in this area, primarily targeting the Wolfberry play.
+Subsequently, we acquired approximately 47,429 additional net acres, which brought our total net acreage position in the Permian Basin to approximately 51,603 net acres at December 31, 2012.
+Since our initial acquisition in the Permian Basin through December 31, 2012, we drilled or participated in the drilling of 211 gross (184 net) wells on our leasehold in this area, primarily targeting the Wolfberry play.
 We are the operator of approximately 99% of our Permian Basin acreage.
 The Permian Basin area covers a significant portion of western Texas and eastern New Mexico and is considered one of the major producing basins in the United States.
-As discussed in more detail under "- Recent Developments-Pending Acquisitions," we have entered into agreements to acquire approximately 11,150 additional net acres in the Permian Basin.